Pete Seeger: Early activism

-While the U.S. had not officially declared war on the Axis powers in the summer of 1941, the country was energetically producing arms and ammunition for its allies overseas.
-Despite the boom in manufacturing this concerted rearming effort brought, African Americans were barred from working in defense plants.
+While the U.S. had not declared war on the Axis powers in mid-1941 (and would not do so until the Pearl Harbor attack that December), the country was energetically producing arms and ammunition for its allies overseas.
+Despite the boom in manufacturing this concerted rearming effort brought, African-Americans were barred from working in defense plants.
 Racial tensions rose as Black labor leaders (such as A. Philip Randolph and Bayard Rustin) and their white allies began organizing protests and marches.
 To combat this social unrest, President Roosevelt issued Executive Order 8802 (the Fair Employment Act) on 25 June 1941.
-The order came three days after Hitler broke the non-aggression pact and invaded the Soviet Union, at which time the Communist Party quickly directed its members to get behind the draft and forbade participation in strikes for the duration of the war—angering some leftists.
+The order came three days after Hitler broke the non-aggression pact and invaded the Soviet Union, at which time the Communist Party quickly directed its members to get behind the draft and forbade participation in strikes for the duration of the war—angering some leftists (in particular, Trotskyist groups).
 Copies of Songs for John Doe were removed from sale, and the remaining inventory destroyed, though a few copies may exist in the hands of private collectors.
 The Almanac Singers' Talking Union album, on the other hand, was reissued as an LP by Folkways (FH 5285A) in 1955 and is still available.
 The following year, the Almanacs issued Dear Mr. President, an album in support of Roosevelt and the war effort.
 The title song, "Dear Mr. President", was a solo by Pete Seeger, and its lines expressed his lifelong credo:

-Seeger's critics, however, continued to bring up the Almanacs' repudiated Songs for John Doe.
+Seeger's critics later continued to bring up the Almanacs' repudiated Songs for John Doe.
 In 1942, a year after the John Doe album's brief appearance (and disappearance), the FBI decided that the now-pro-war Almanacs were still endangering the war effort by subverting recruitment.
 According to the New York World Telegram (February 14, 1942), Carl Friedrich's 1941 article "The Poison in Our System" was printed up as a pamphlet and distributed by the Council for Democracy (an organization that Friedrich and Henry Luce's right-hand man, C. D. Jackson, Vice President of Time magazine, had founded "to combat all the Nazi, fascist, communist, pacifist" antiwar groups in the United States).